 "Establish" means the construction of a health care facility or the

-replacement of an existing facility on another site or the initiation of a category of service as defined by the Board.
+replacement of an existing facility on another site or the initiation of a category of service.

 "Major medical equipment" means medical equipment which is used for the

 provision of medical and other health services and which costs in excess

 of the capital expenditure minimum, except that such term does not include

 medical equipment acquired